A non-Euclidean story or: how to persist when your geometry doesn't: The Injectivity of Urist

 ``And then we fix a point $z_0 \in V$, denote

 and note that for any other point $w \in V$ we have

-Said Erlin. ``The situation is kinda symmetric, so the amount of pre-images $w$ has in $B(x_0,R)$ is similarly bounded by the number of pre-images $z_0$ has in the larger ball $B(x_0, L^2 R)$.''
+Erlin said. ``The situation is kinda symmetric, so the amount of pre-images $w$ has in $B(x_0,R)$ is similarly bounded by the number of pre-images $z_0$ has in the larger ball $B(x_0, L^2 R)$.''

 ``You're not concerned about the pre-image being infinite?''
-Prodded Urist.
+Urist prodded.

-``Well, we didn't concider that possibility, but if the pre-image were infinite in any precompact set it would have an accumulation point whence the mapping would not be locally injective at that point.''
-Replied Alnis after a moments hesitation.
+``Well, we didn't consider that possibility, but if the pre-image were infinite in any precompact set it would have an accumulation point whence the mapping would not be locally injective at that point,'' Alnis replied after a moment's hesitation.

-``Very good, just checking.''
-Urist said with a grin. ``So you now know that all points in $V$ have roughly equal amount of pre-images, if you are allowed to expand the ball in the domain a bit.''
+``Very good, just checking,'' Urist said with a grin. ``So you now know that all points in $V$ have roughly equal amount of pre-images, if you are allowed to expand the ball in the domain a bit.''

 ``Exactly!''
-Alnis pulled out some technical drawings from her bag before continuing. ``Now we just take for each $y \in V$ a radius $r_y > 0$ in such a way that the restrictionf of $f$ to any of the pre-image components $V_1, \ldots, V_N$ of $ f \inv B(y,r_y)$ that intersect $B(x_0, L^2 R)$ is $L$-bilipschitz.
+Alnis pulled out some technical drawings from her bag before continuing. ``Now we just take for each $y \in V$ a radius $r_y > 0$ in such a way that the restriction of $f$ to any of the pre-image components $V_1, \ldots, V_N$ of $ f \inv B(y,r_y)$ that intersect $B(x_0, L^2 R)$ is $L$-bilipschitz.
 In particular they will all have volume comparable to $r_y^q$.''

-``And then you take a mutually disjoint subcover, I presume.''
-Probed Urist.
+``And then you take a mutually disjoint subcover, I presume,'' probed Urist.